AndrewJHart/jsgrid/README.md

 # jsgrid

-Flexbox grid built with JavaScript and inspired by Jeet's fraction-based layouts
+Experimental grid built with JavaScript and inspired by Jeet's fraction-based layouts.

 ### Features
 - Rapid development with attributes (never touch a line of CSS)